 Overall, Intel has been hedging its bets on the different possible paths that could lead to practical quantum computing.
 The tech giant has partnerships with QuTech and many other smaller companies to build and test different hardware or software-hardware configurations for quantum computing.
 The company has also evenly split its quantum computing investment between the superconducting qubit architecture and another architecture based on spin qubits in silicon.

 Such spin qubits are generally smaller than superconducting qubits and could potentially be manufactured in ways similar to how Intel and other chip-makers manufacture conventional computer transistors.
 That translates into a potentially big advantage for scaling up to thousands or millions of qubits, even if development on superconducting qubits is generally ahead of that regarding spin qubits.
-On the latter front, Intel has already figured out how to fabricate spin qubits based on the processes used to manufacture its 300 mm silicon wafers.
+On the latter front, Intel has already figured out how to fabricate spin qubits based on the processes used to manufacture its 300-mm silicon wafers.

 In addition to quantum computing, Intel has been making steady progress in developing neuromorphic computing that aims to mimic how biological brains work.
 During the 2018 CES talk, Intel CEO Krzanich provided an update on Loihi, the company’s neuromorphic research chip that was first unveiled in October 2017.
-Such chips could provide the specialized hardware counterpart for the deep learning algorithms that have dominated modern AI research.
+Such chips could provide the specialized hardware counterpart for the deep-learning algorithms that have dominated modern AI research.

-Loihi’s claim to fame involves combining deep learning training and inference on the chip to supposedly achieve faster computations with greater power efficiency, Mayberry says.
-That could be a big deal because deep learning algorithms typically take a while to train on new datasets and make new inferences from the process.
+Loihi’s claim to fame involves combining deep-learning training and inference on the chip to supposedly achieve faster computations with greater power efficiency, Mayberry says.
+That could be a big deal because deep-learning algorithms typically take a while to train on new data sets and make new inferences from the process.

 Intel researchers have recently been testing the Loihi chip by training it on tasks such as recognizing a small set of objects within seconds.
 The company has not yet pushed the capabilities of the neuromorphic chip to its limit, Mayberry says.
-Still, he anticipates neuromorphic computing products potentially hitting the market within 2 to 4 years, if customers can run their applications on the Loihi chip without requiring additional hardware modifications.
+Still, he anticipates neuromorphic computing products potentially hitting the market within two to four years, if customers can run their applications on the Loihi chip without requiring additional hardware modifications.